 We want you to have access to all information without a language barrier.
 So you can listen to the speakers fully in English if you want.

-If you are CCPDT certified trainer, there are 18.5 CEUs available.
+If you are CCPDT certified trainer, there are 19 CEUs available (for both trainers and behavior consultants).
 When ordering the conference ticket, there is a box where you enter your CCPDT 7-digit number.
 After the conference finishes, we will provide the number to CCPDT.

 You can find the MET conference enlisted here (click on the organization name):

-The recordings are available to participants for 6 months, during which time they can return to the lectures indefinitely.
+The recordings are available to participants for 6 months, during which time you can return to the lectures indefinitely.

 After this period, the recordings are no longer available and cannot be purchased retrospectively.